LRC Benelux Dutch host nation employee, former U.S. Soldier to retire with almost 49 years

 |0

-This work, LRC Benelux Dutch host nation employee, former U.S. Soldier to retire with almost 49 years [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRC Benelux Dutch host nation employee, former U.S. Soldier to retire with almost 49 years, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-LRC Benelux Dutch host nation employee, former U.S. Soldier to retire with almost 49 years